 - The Ptolemy Project: Research in model-based design.

-- Edward A. Lee's Research Projects
+- Department listing of Edward A. Lee's Research Projects